My ideas started fermenting the day I encountered Magister, il mio maestro, 35 years ago.

 Magister talked softly most of the time, the silence of the audience being absolute, even embarrassing at times.
-When he though got angry his voice became like thunder almost, eyes flashing.
+When he though got angry his voice was like thunder almost, eyes flashing.

 I will never forget him.
 I was an ugly duckling when I met him.
-Not that he made a swan out of me, lol, but he taught me much, basically by having me understand I had the means to be a free man by just making use of my mind and will.
+Not that he made a swan out of me, lol, but he taught me a lot, basically by having me understand that I had the means to be a free man by just making use of my mind and will.

 I do not know if I was a good pupil.

 I left family to find my fortune.
-Unfortunate are the young who never find magistros.
+Unfortunate are the young who never find maestri.

 I won’t reveal his identity – not that he would mind, he being no more, his ashes scattered somewhere in this eternal city he loved so much.
 I adored him and I was not the only one to cry over his ashes.
 There are reasons for not revealing his identity.

-I mean, this cultural hedonism which tends to auto-organization and which in defiance of age is constantly growing instead of abandoning my soul (cultural = related to knowledge, as people in France, Spain, Italy mean it).
+I mean, this cultural hedonism which tends to auto-organization and which in defiance of age is constantly growing instead of abandoning my soul (cultural = related to knowledge, as people in France, Germany or Italy mean it).

 Plus, of course, I owe him this dialectic method and the notion of the writing-thinking connection.